Linux Kernel Tuning

 Note:

-Set the system's open file limit to resolve the "too many open files" issue under high concurrency, which directly affects the maximum number of client connections a single process can handle.
+Set the system open files limit to address the too many open files issue under high concurrency.
+This option directly affects the number of client connections a single process can accommodate.

 * soft nofile 1024000